KartheekLade/kartheeklade.github.io/_posts/2021-02-03-CANBus-Introduction.md

 Extended packets are like standard ones but with a larger space to hold IDs.extended packets use substitute remote request SRR instead of RTR with SSR set to 1.
 They’ll also have the IDE set to 1, and their packets will have an 18-bit identifier.

-CAN protocol reduces wiring and provides the ability to work in different electrical environments and ensures noise-free transmission.
+CAN protocol reduces wiring and provides the ability to work in different electrical environments and ensures noise free transmission.
 Traffic congestion is eliminated as the messages are transmitted based on their priority and it allows the entire network to meet the timing constraints.
-It provides for error-free transmission as each node can check for errors during the transmission of the message and send the error frame.
+It provides for error free transmission as each node can check for errors during the transmission of the message and send the error frame.
 But, CAN is like a basic flavor of protocols. many other protocols are developed by highlighting specific capabilities of CAN.

 #### Arbitration in CANBus